Inditex: Plagiarism

 Zara has been accused of copying artwork.

 In 2017, Zara Home Belgium was convicted of plagiarism by a Brussels Court, which was claimed to have been the first plagiarism conviction of a fast retailer.

 Brands

 Under the Inditex umbrella are several brands that offer a variety of products aimed at different markets.

 Corporate affairs

-Board of Directors
+Board of directors

-Bold indicates a company shareholder and the representative will be listed below.
+Bold indicates a company shareholder, and the representative will be listed below.

+Ownership

+The largest shareholders in early 2024 were: